kylekrieg/Node-Red-Contesting-Dashboard/docs/DESCRIPTION.md

 General Notes

-For any form, make sure to click on submit to save.
+For any form, make sure to click the submit to save.
 Each section saves separately.

+---

 ### Cluster with Dupes
 Telnet Host configuration: w3lpl.net:7373

+---

 ### Cluster without Dupes
 Telnet Host configuration: dxc.ve7cc.net:23

+---

 ### Radio Names
-Please fill in the name into the top of the form and then click the dropdown to add the PC to the Dashboard.
+Enter the NETBIOS name into the top of the form and click submit.
+Then click the dropdown to add the PC to the Dashboard (Radio1 - Radio6).
-Note you must use the NETBIOS name from the computer.
-If using N1MM, head to network status for mor information.
+Note you must use the NETBIOS name from the logging computer that is connected to each radio.
+If using N1MM, head to the network status (Window drop down -> Network Status) for more NETBOIS PC information.

+---

 ### Contest Configuration
 #### Exchange
-Below are the options that display on the main dashboard page.
-Please click the correct exchange.
+Below are the options that display on the main dashboarad page for logged QSO's.
+Please click the correct received exchange.
 (when in doubt use Full Exchange)

 ![Exchange Category](../pics/config&Reset/Exchange.png)